Type of Degree

 Program Overview

-The Ph.D.
-Program in Plant Biology is the intellectual hub for plant-related research at the University of Vermont.
+The Ph.D. in Plant Biology provides interdisciplinary training to the next generation of plant biologists, preparing them to tackle global research challenges in biotechnology and plant improvement, sustainable food systems, climate change, and biodiversity conservation.
 Our world-renowned faculty employ cutting edge techniques to train Ph.D. students to become independent and confident scientists ready to pursue careers across the spectrum of the plant sciences -- from academia to industry to the private sector.

 Graduates from our Ph.D. program are well-prepared for a research career in the plant sciences.
 Graduates from our program go on to pursue postdoctoral fellowships, faculty positions, and professional research positions with governmental and non-governmental organizations.